wanyuenmei/quilt/Contributing.md

 The fundamental unit of work in the Quilt project is the git commit.
 Each commit should be a coherent whole that implements one idea completely and correctly.
 No commits should break the code, even if they "fix it" later.
-Commit messages should be wrapped to 70 characters and begin with a title of the form `<Area>: <Title>`.
+Commit messages should be wrapped to 80 characters and begin with a title of the form `<Area>: <Title>`.
 The title should be capitalized, but not end with a period.
 For example, `provider: Move the provider interfaces into the cluster directory` is a good title.
+When possible, the title should fit in 50 characters.

 All but the most trivial of commits should have a brief paragraph below the title (separated by an empty line), explaining the _context_ of the commit.